argyle-systems/argyle-link-ios/README.md

 ---

-**Carthage**

-[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate Argyle into your Xcode project using Carthage, specify it in your `Cartfile:`

-`github "argyle-systems/argyle-plugin-ios" == 4.x.x`
+**Swift Package Manager**

+[Swift Package Manager](https://www.swift.org/package-manager/) is a tool for managing the distribution of Swift code and is integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
+To integrate Argyle Link into your Xcode project using Swift Package Manager, navigate to your project settings, click the Package Dependencies tab and then click on the ➕ symbol to open the package search window - you should be able to find `argyle-link-ios` by searching by the URL of this repo.

 ## 2. Update Info.plist
 For users to have a seamless [multi-factor authentication verification experience](https://argyle.com/docs/products/link-4#mfa-screen) Argyle Link SDK supports direct opening of an email client.
 For this to work the list of supported clients has to be defined for `LSApplicationQueriesSchemes` property in your `Info.plist` file.